AggroBird/ReflectionDebugConsole/README.md

 EditorApplication.isPlaying = true; EditorApplication.isPaused = true;
 ```

-The debug console try to pick the best matching overload when multiple are available, but not as strict as the C# language, so make sure to avoid ambiguity in debug commands.
+The debug console try to pick the best matching overload when multiple are available, but not as strict as the C# compiler, so make sure to avoid ambiguity in debug commands.

 The environment supports all C# basetypes and build-in operators between them:
 ```csharp